KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 |`Get-Content`|Print the contents of a file on the screen|
 |`Select-String`|Look for a specific piece of text in a file|

-We will take a closer look at each of these below.
+Each of these, except `Where-Object`, can be used independently or in combination with the others.
+We will take a closer look at each of these below and explain them in isolation.
+Later on, we will learn how to combine them for more accurate results.

+We will start with the first which is also the simplest.

 ## Listing Directory Objects